-All major credit card companies have at least one restriction in common, however: You can’t transfer a balance from one credit card to another card from the same issuer.
+The one restriction that all major credit card companies have in common is that you can’t transfer a balance between two cards from the same issuer.
 Allowing the practice wouldn’t make much sense for the credit card companies.
 They wouldn’t get any new business out of the transaction.
 Rather, they’d just be allowing existing customers to refinance their credit card debt.

 Finally, it’s worth noting that just because you can transfer a certain type of debt doesn’t mean you should.
 It’s best to transfer only what you can afford to repay during a card’s 0% intro period.
 Balance transfer credit cards tend to have high regular APRs, and another 0% transfer card won’t always be there to bail you out.